redhat-openstack/website/source/testday/newton/testedsetups1.html.md

 ## Packstack Based Installation (Storage Components)

-Please see [Docs - Storage](/documentation/storage) for configuration guides as well as suggestions on what could be tested for both Cinder and Glance and make sure to use the steps described in the [How To Test](testday/newton/milestone1#how-to-test) page when installing the base RDO system. '''Do not''' go through the Quickstart steps unmodified which will instead give you an RDO Liberty deployment.
+Please see [Docs - Storage](/documentation/storage) for configuration guides as well as suggestions on what could be tested for both Cinder and Glance and make sure to use the steps described in the [How To Test](testday/newton/milestone1#how-to-test) page when installing the base RDO system. '''Do not''' go through the Quickstart steps unmodified which will instead give you an RDO Mitaka deployment.

 | Config Name | Release | BaseOS | Status | HOWTO | Who | Date | BZ/LP | Notes Page
 |----------------------------------------------------------------|------------------|-----------|----------------------------------------------|-----------------------------------------------------|--------|------------|--------------------------------------------------------------------|------------|